Thomas-Longworth/PP3-Tic-Tac-Toe/README.md

 The player plays against the computer.
 The computer generates a random number between 1 and 8 to play.

+### Winning game
+When the player/computer gets three symbols in a row, the game ends.

 ### Score keeping
 After the player or computer wins, the number of wins is recorded and displayed.

 ### Reset game
-The player can reset the game and play again
+The player can reset the game and play again.
+This clears the gameboard and allows to be played again.